bayofmany/peapod/README.md

 > The project's name refers to the java class encapsulation of graph vertices,
 > just like peapods are wrapping peas.

-An ORM / OGM for the Tinkerpop 3 graph stack.
+An Object-Graph Wrapper (OGW) for the Tinkerpop 3 graph stack.
 This project has been created as an alternative to the Frames module in Tinkerpop 2.

 This project is similar to the [Totorom](https://github.com/BrynCooke/totorom) library created by Bryn Cook and the [Ferma](https://github.com/Syncleus/Ferma) library created by Jeffrey Phillips Freeman.
 The main differences are: